 {It was suggested that discussion should be provide that states IEEE Std.
 802.11 provides connectivity to multiple “core networks”, e.g., ISP, Internet, Enterprise networks, and cellular core networks.
 Therefore, support of interworking with the 3GPP 5G core will only use a subset of IEEE Std.
 802.11 features as some features are provided to address other application.
 Therefore, it would be helpful if WBA could provide more detailed requirements on the IEEE Std.
 802.11 features it expects to use and what limitations it sees in these features.}

-{IMT-2020 performance should be noted, see below}

 It should be noted that: IEEE Std 802.11ax meets or exceeds requirements specified by the International Telecommunications Union for the 5G Indoor Hotspot and Dense Urban test environments of the enhanced Mobile Broadband (eMBB) usage scenario of IMT-2020.
 IEEE Std 802.11ax establishes a foundation for an advanced Wi-Fi technology capable of supporting 5G network performance.
 [5, 6]

 Enabling IEEE Std 802.11™ to meet wireless capacity demands being driven by remote video streaming, cloud access, and an increasingly connected mobile world.